 As the infection worsens, the pain becomes more prominent in the right lower quadrant.
 There is usually nausea, vomiting and loss of appetite.
 The pain is generally constant and progressive.
-There may be diarrhea, fever, and chills.
+There may be diarrhoea, fever, and chills.
 These symptoms progress over several hours to several days.
 However, many patients may not report the sequence of symptoms outlined above.
 Therefore, an accurate diagnosis of appendicitis can often be challenging.
 Many other conditions can mimic appendicitis such as gastroenteritis, kidney stones, urinary infections, ulcerative colitis and Crohn's disease.
 In women, problems such as ovarian cysts and pelvic infections can mimic appendicitis.
-In fact appendicitis is a disease which can mimic most of the causes of abdominal pain as well as some chest pathology.
+In fact appendicitis is a disease which can mimic most of the causes of abdominal pain as well as some chest pathology .

-Despite new X-ray techniques, CT scans and ultrasounds, the diagnosis of appendicitis can be challenging.
+Despite new x-ray techniques, CT scans and ultrasounds, the diagnosis of appendicitis can be challenging.
 So far the most accurate non-invasive method of diagnosis is ultrasonography but this is not totally reliable.
 The history and physical examination will generally lead to the correct diagnosis.
-According to one prospective non-randomized study laparoscopy may prevent unnecessary appendectomy in 24% of patients.
-Laparoscopy reveals a misdiagnosis rate of 8% in males and 41% in females of reproductive age group.54,55 Laparoscopic appendectomy gives a better evaluation of the peritoneal cavity than that obtained by the standard gridiron exposure.
-The procedure allows rapid and thorough inspection of the para-colic gutters and the pelvic cavity that is not possible with the open gridiron approach.
+According to one prospective non-randomised study laparoscopy may prevent unnecessary appendectomy in 24% of patients.
+Laparoscopy reveals a misdiagnosis rate of 8% in male, and 41% in female of reproductive age group.
+[54, 55].
+Laparoscopic appendectomy gives a better evaluation of the peritoneal cavity than that obtained by the standard grid-iron exposure.
+The procedure allows rapid and thorough inspection of the para-colic gutters and the pelvic cavity that is not possible with the open grid-iron approach.
 The laparoscopic approach for patient with suspected appendicitis improves the diagnostic accuracy and is therefore recommended.
+[70].

 There is also debate on whether a normal looking appendix be removed at the time of laparoscopy or not?
 The major criticism against leaving the appendix in place is that mucosal inflammation might be overlooked because only serosa can be inspected.
-Walker, et al reported that 3.2% of the intraoperatively normal appearing appendices demonstrated acute inflammation after pathological examination.
+Walker et al. reported that 3.2% of the intra-operatively normal appearing appendices demonstrated acute inflammation after pathological examination [51].
 Mucosal inflammation obviously can never be determined if the appendix is left in place.
 The majority of surgeons state that normal looking appendix should not be removed.
-Previously there was doubt on the color reliability of the image of inflamed appendix on the monitor, but after the advent of the three chip camera the sensitivity of laparoscopic diagnosis of appendix is 92%.
+[52].
+Previously there was doubt on the colour reliability of the image of inflamed appendix on the monitor, but after the advent of the three chip camera the sensitivity of laparoscopic diagnosis of appendix is 92% [53].